 As many long-time EBF readers know, I LOVE chia seeds!
-My sister texted me a few nights ago asking for more info about them, which made me realize it was time for little refresher post on why I think chia seeds are so great.
+My sister texted me a few nights ago asking for more info about them, which made me realize I need to write a full post on why I think chia seeds are so great.
 If you’re an avid blog reader, some of this info might be old news, but for everyone else here’s what you need to know about one of my favorite seeds.

 What are chia seeds?